Reid-T-W/alx-backend-javascript/0x01-ES6_promise/README.md

 ## 8. Throw error / try catch
 A function that throws an error
 ## 9. Throw an error
 Executes a function using try catch
+## 10. Await / Async
+Uses await and async to handle a promise